Slivo-fr/TranqRotate/README.md

 - Synchronize tranqshot cast to other player using the addon
 - Allow player to broadcast the configured rotation and backup group to the raid
 - Display offline and dead status on hunters frames
+- Test mode out of raid using arcane shot

 ## Usage